andySigler/homemade-hardware/Arduino-SMD/readme.md

 * [Tactile Switch](http://www.digikey.com/product-detail/en/8-1437565-1/450-1941-ND/529677)
 * [Coin Cell Battery Holder](http://www.digikey.com/product-detail/en/BA2032/BA2032-ND/257744) (optional)

-###Bootloading
+###Burning a Bootloader

-If for some reason you want to change the bootloader, you have to edit the `avrdude.conf` before bootloading.
-This build uses the ATMega328, and not the more common ATMega328p, making the Arduino IDE unable to recognize the chip.
+This build uses the ATMega328, and not the more common ATMega328p, making the Arduino IDE unable to recognize the chip when burning a bootloader.
 This can be fixed by adding a new device signature to the Arduino IDE's 'avrdude.conf' file.

-The steps below will guide you through adding the device signature in order to bootload the ATMega328.
-However, once done bootloading, these changes must be undone in order to then send sketches to the Arduino.
+The steps below will guide you through adding the device signature for the ATMega328.
+However, these changes must be undone in order to send sketches to the Arduino after burning the bootloader.

 #####Step 1
 Quit the Arduino IDE if it is open.